BhavanaG7/Leetcode-Problems/README.md

 # Leetcode-Problems
-This Repository Contains Solution for Leetcode Problems.
+This Repository Contains Solution for some of the important Leetcode Problems.